I need to remotely control my Windows 7 from my iPhone

 Step 1.
 Press WIN + R and then type in “cmd” to open Command Prompt on Windows 7.

 Step 2.
-Then type “ipconfig” and press Enter.
+Then type “ipconfig” and press Enter to get the IP address for Remote Desktop.
 IPv4 address is the one you need.

 Step 3.
-Then type “query user” to see your user name.
+Then type “query user” to find out the PC name.

 A better way to remotely control a PC from iPhone